devjwsong/labyrinth-simulator-kani/src/evaluation/README.md

 - `arguments`: This is a JSON object which contains the arguments used for executing the function.
 Each key is the name of the argument and the value is the actual value of that argument.
   - Some functions might not have any arguments.
 - `intermediate_results`: Some functions have a few sub-tasks which are needed to finish the main task.
 For example, `activate_test` determines whether a test is improved or not. `use_environment` determines whether the object can be retrieved or not. `use_random_table` actually randomly samples the table entries and removes the entries or the table if necessary. `intermediate_results` contain the results of these intermediate tasks for more detailed evaluations.
 Each key is the name of the sub-task and the value is the result of that task.
+  - Some functions might not have any intermediate results.

 <br/>